 A stripping back of the veneer of inclusivity that had been lacquered and liquored up with each passing tournament stage.
 Racism and online trolls for the three young black players who missed their penalties.
 The splintering contradictions of patriotism, torn to red and white ribbons: bloody tendons in a butcher shop front window.

 Who’d have thought this possible?
 This, the country that gave us the Windrush scandal, Seventy Two Virgins, and Priti Patel, “the one woman in Britain who can orgasm imagining a slow puncture at sea.”
-Philosopher kings now wear football boots, Gareth Southgate is typically magnanimous and calm, Gary Neville skewers Boris in a scathing TV interview.
+Philosopher kings now wear football boots, Gareth Southgate is typically magnanimous and calm, Gary Neville skewers Boris in a TV interview.
 Tyrone Mings reveals his nomination for the Cognitive Dissonance Award will be going to Patel, though its rumoured to be as hotly contested as the Ballon d’Or this year within Tory party ranks.

 Tiring from the necessity of purveying the obvious?
 Try Floradix.

 It’s still coming home.
 Only a year away, World Cup 2022 beckons.
 But assuming it does; and the long vilified Raheem Sterling carries us to a final again?
-To what home’s it coming?
+To what home is it coming?
 What’s in this dissipating mirage of England?
-Are we to have faith in Southgate and believe that history’s on progressivism and the mirage’s side?
-Or 55 years from now, living in a flooded hinterland akin to Children of Men, will we tune in to Ethnostate 4 – the replacement for a long since defunded Channel 4 – and after a muttered grace to ‘sovereignty’ over microwave dinners we’d fought tooth and nail for in an empty Tesco, we’ll watch highlights of 20s international matches, the incandescent names of Saka, Sancho and Rashford read out like war criminals, immigration having long since passed over into an illegitimate folklore.
+Are we to have faith in Southgate and believe that history’s on progressivism side?
+Or 55 years from now, living in a flooded hinterland akin to Children of Men, will we tune in to Ethnostate 4 – the replacement for a long since defunded Channel 4 – and after a muttered grace to ‘sovereignty’ over microwave dinners we’d fought tooth and nail for in an empty Tesco, we’ll watch highlights of 2020s international matches, the incandescent names of Saka, Sancho and Rashford read out like war criminals, immigration having long since passed over into an illegitimate folklore.

 For more photos click here.